Prospective Students & Program Application

 - Personal Statement specific to CSUEB (see statement questions)

-- Certificate of Clearance (upon acceptance to program)
+- Certificate of Clearance (only required upon acceptance to the program)

 - Three letters of reference